syncfusion-content/javascript-docs/js/api/ejRibbon.md

-It is used to specify the custom tooltip for gallery content.Please refer ejRibbon#tabs-&gt;groups-&gt;content-&gt;groups-&gt;customToolTip for its inner properties.
+It is used to specify the custom tooltip for gallery content.Please refer ejRibbon#tabs->groups->content->groups->customToolTip for its inner properties.